Wyrdware/Portfolio/content/contact/_index.md

 ---

+{{< social >}}

-Thanks for taking a look around!
-If you want to know more about me or my projects, or are looking to hire a systems-focused programmer, please reach out to me through the contact form below.
-I'd love to hear from you!
+If you are looking to hire a dynamic and passionate systems-focused programmer with a record of elevating those around them, or just want to know more about me or my projects, please reach out through the contact form below.

 <div class="contact-wrapper">